th-nuernberg/usermgmt/README.md

 ## Local development with via docker

 Development of this app can be done locally via a docker container set up.
-As moment of writing the functionallity for LDAP and Slurm can be used via docker.
+As moment of writing the functionality for LDAP and Slurm can be used via docker.
 Directory management does not work in docker.
 Read this [Readme](./docker/README.md) for how to set up local development via docker.

 ## Changelogs